Trauma and Emergency Institute

 Support the Trauma and Emergency Institute

 As the only Trauma Center and comprehensive Emergency Department in south

 Orange County, Mission Hospital plays a vital role in the health and safety

 of our community.
 Thanks to philanthropic support from our community,

 we are able to offer the most advanced and personalized care available.

-Our mission is to be at the forefront of emergency care.
-To save lives
+Mission is at the forefront of trauma and emergency care, saving lives

 through timely patient-centered, state-of-the-art interventions via multi-disciplinary